 Extreme weather events such as floods and wildfires displace communities, disrupt healthcare access, and increase disease risks.

 The environment isn’t only about physical health.
 It plays a vital role in our mental well-being.
+The environmental factors affect not only our physical health but also our mental well-being.
 Our exposure to polluted environments can contribute to stress and other mental health challenges.
 Moreover, living in noisy, polluted, or crowded areas can lead to chronic stress, sleep disorders, and reduced mental well-being.
-Whereas, the natural surroundings – parks, forests, rivers – have been shown to:
+While, the natural surroundings – parks, forests, rivers – have been shown to:

 - Lower stress and anxiety levels.